-Additional Capacity Claim £'000 MMI £'000 Joint Working on Waste £'000 Damage Deposits £'000 Total £'000 Balance as at 1st April 2012 20 144 125 34 323 Additional Provisions made in 2012/13 - - - 32 32 Amounts used in 2012/13 (2) - - - (2) Unused amounts reversed in 2012/13 - - - - - Unwinding of Discounting in 2012/13 - - - - - Balance as at 31st March 2013 18 144 125 66 353
+Business Rates Appeals Provision £'000 Additional Capacity Claim £'000 ММІ £'000 Joint Working on Waste £'000 Damage Deposits £'000 Total £'000

+Balance as at 1st April 2013 - 18 144 125 66 353

+Additional Provisions 633 - - - 38 671

+Amounts used - - (14) - - (14)

+Unused amounts reversed - (18) - - (18)

+Unwinding of Discount - - - - - -

+Balance as at 31st March 2014 633 - 130 125 104 992

+1. There are no legal cases against the Authority at present.

+2. There are no cases currently lodged against the Authority for injury or damage compensation.

+3. The Authority holds the following general provisions:

+1. Business Rates Appeals provision: Businesses in the East Hampshire area are entitled to appeal against the rating valuation of their property.
+Prior to 2013/14, the impact of these appeals was borne by Central Government.
+Following the introduction of the Business Rates Retention Scheme, the Council now bears 40% of the impact of Business rates appeals.
+The provision figure is calculated on the basis of known appeals that have yet to be settled.

-- 1. There are no legal cases against the Authority at present. - 2.
-There are no cases currently lodged against the Authority for injury or damage compensation. - 3.
-The Authority holds the following general provisions: - 1.
-Concessionary Travel Additional Capacity Claim: One bus operator has made an appeal against East Hampshire District Council's Concessionary travel scheme for additional capacity costs relating to the period from 2007/08 to 2010/11.
-Additional capacity costs are costs claimed by a participating operator for providing additional capacity over and above the capacity that the operator would be reasonably expected to provide if there was no scheme.
-The estimated liability to the Authority is between £1,000 and £20,000.
-The current provision is £18,000. - 2.
-Municipal Mutual Insurance (MMI): MMI was a local authority owned mutual providing insurance to the Council which ceased business in 1992.
+2. Concessionary Travel Additional Capacity Claim: One bus operator has made an appeal against East Hampshire District Council's Concessionary travel scheme for additional capacity costs relating to the period from 2007/08 to 2010/11.
+The claim has now been settled and the provision closed.

+3. Municipal Mutual Insurance (MMI): MMI was a local authority owned mutual providing insurance to the Council which ceased business in 1992.
 However, MMI is liable for insurance claims which, if not covered by MMI's remaining assets, will be apportioned between the member authorities.
 A Supreme Court ruling in March 2012 gave certainty that MMI will incur full liability for Mesothelioma claims, significantly increasing the likelihood that costs will be incurred by the Council.
-The latest estimate of potential liability is £144,000 and a provision has been created to ensure the council can meet this liability. - 3.
-Joint Working on Waste: The Council has recently entered into a Joint Working on Waste initiative with Winchester City Council.
+The latest estimate of potential liability is £144,000 and a provision has been created to ensure the council can meet this liability.

+4. Joint Working on Waste: The Council has recently entered into a Joint Working on Waste initiative with Winchester City Council.
 In order to mitigate against the risk of additional costs incurred during the mobilisation phase, a provision of £125,000 has been made.
-The requirement for this provision will be reviewed during 2013/14. - 4: Damage Deposits: In order to meet statutory obligations for reducing homelessness, the Council will guarantee damage deposits on behalf of tenants moving into privately rented accommodation where certain criteria are met.
+The requirement for this provision will be reviewed during 2013/14.

+5: Damage Deposits: In order to meet statutory obligations for reducing homelessness, the Council will guarantee damage deposits on behalf of tenants moving into privately rented accommodation where certain criteria are met.
 The Council holds a provision against damage deposits in order to undertake that guarantee.